neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 ## Apply BEM to your Quiz App

-When writing Code for your Quiz App, you might have asked yourself how to choose classnames.
-The BEM methods gives you guidance on this topic.
+When writing code for your Quiz App, you might have asked yourself how to choose class names.
+The BEM methodology specifies a predefined pattern for adding class names to your HTML elements.

 Bring more structure to your Quiz App code by using BEM to name all classes!